View of a suspension bridge and Grey Glacier

 Approximate total time: 6-7 hours

-Positive elevation gain: 1181 mi.
-(360 m.)
+Positive elevation gain: 1,181 mi (360 m)

-Lodging: Dickson Sector: premium camping or lodge
+Lodging: Dickson Sector: premium campsite or lodge

 Camping Serón - Paine Lake

-boy descending to Paine Lake
+Hiker descending to Paine Lake

-Paine Lake - Dickson
+Lake Paine - Dickson

 💙 Howlanders Tip

-When you get to the Dickson Sector we recommend you go to the beach a few meters away.
-This is a glacier beach next to the lake with the Dickson Glacier in the background.
-It is usually a very quiet area and perfect for relaxing.
+When you get to the Dickson Sector we recommend going to the beach that sits just a stone’s throw away.
+Catch your breath at the water’s edge of Lake Paine and take in the picturesque views of the glacier too.
+This is usually a very tranquil area, perfect for relaxing.

 DAY 3 Trekking from Dickson to Los Perros